Possible bound states in the triple-$\eta_c$ and triple-$J/\psi$ systems

 where $s_0$ is the continuum threshold parameter and $M_B$ is the Borel mass.
 Thus, the mass of the hadronic ground state $m_X$ can be determined as

-As shown in Fig.~\ref{fig1}, the evaluations of the OPE series involve the massive five-loop banana integrals, which are extremely slow and resource-consuming in the Feynman parameter method.
+As shown in Fig.~\ref{fig1}, the evaluations of the OPE series involve the massive five-loop banana integrals, whose calculations are extremely slow and resource-consuming in the Feynman parameterization method.
 In our calculations, we shall employ an iterative dispersion relation (IDR) method to improve the computational efficiency~\cite{Govaerts:1984hc,Remiddi:2016gno,Chen:2024ppj,Freitas:2016sty,Bauberger:2019heh,Freitas:2016zmy,Aleksejevs:2018tfr}.
 As an example, we illustrate the IDR method for a scalar integral with the general form

 where $D_i = k_i^2 - m_Q^2$, $D_0 = \left( q - \sum^5_{i = 1} {k_i} \right)^2 - m_Q^2$ are the inverse propagators, $n_i$ is the corresponding power, $\vec{n} \equiv (n_0, n_1, \cdots, n_5)$ is the power vector and $q$ is the external momentum.
 After completing the integral of $ k_1 $ in Eq.~\eqref{scalarintegtal}, we compute the imaginary part of the first loop and apply DR to rebuild the integral.
 The propagator-like term $ (q^2 - s)^{-1} $ in DR will then provide the new $D_0$ for the next-loop calculation.
 Terms without propagator-like structures do not contribute to the imaginary part in subsequent loops and thus can be omitted.
 All loop momenta $k_1$ to $k_5$ can be integrated in such a process.
-This approach transforms the multiloop computations into an iterative of one-loop bubble integrations, thereby, can significantly enhance the computational efficiency.
+This approach transforms the multiloop computations into an iterative process of one-loop bubble integrations, thereby significantly enhancing the computational efficiency.